-The last Conservative government appointed the first-ever Minister with special responsibility for small firms, introduced the lower rate of Corporation Tax, eased the restrictions on 'close' companies and brought in exemption for the smallest firms from Training Board Levies.
-All the major recommendations of the Bolton Committee on Small Firms had been implemented by the time the Government left office in 1974.

-The Party has demonstrated its continuing commitment by setting up the Small Business Bureau, through which small firms are keeping the Party in touch with their problems, their ideas and enabling it to defend their interests more effectively.
+The last Conservative government appointed the firstever Minister with special responsibility for small firms, introduced the lower rate of Corporation tax, eased the restrictions on 'close' campanies and brought in exemption for the smallest firms from Training Board Levies.
+The Party has demonstrated its continuing commitment by setting up the Small Business Bureau, through which small firms are keeping the Party in touch with their problems, their ideas, and enabling us to defend their interests more effectively.